 Perkin, J. S., C. S. Williams, and T. H. Bonner.
 2009.
 Aspects of chub shiner Notropis potteri life history with comments on native distribution and conservation status.
 American Midland Naturalist 162:279-291.
 PDF

 Mapping and Predicting Groundwater-Mediated Hydrologic Connectivity for Great Plains Prairie Rivers and Streams

 Conservation Priorities for Great Plains Fish Communities Based on Riverscape Connectivity and Genetic Integrity of Populations

-Long-Term Changes in Water Quality and Fish Assemblage Composition in the Trinity River of Texas
+Historical Changes in Fish Assemblage Composition Following Water Quality Improvement in the Mainstem Trinity River of Texas